Charcoal grills are the smell of summer and nostalgic memories. It also adds that smoky flavor, like a touch of bacon essence.

 Is Gas Grilling Healthier Than Charcoal?

-As one study stated, “The results of the meta-analysis showed that charcoal-cooked meat contains significantly more PAHs than gas-cooked meat.”
+As one study stated, “The meta-analysis results showed that charcoal-cooked meat contains significantly more PAHs than gas-cooked meat.”

-The other problem with charcoal grilling is that it burns hotter than your typical gas grill.
-When meat burns (chars), it makes heterocyclic amines (HCAs), which are also classified as carcinogens.
+The other problem with charcoal grills is that it burns hotter than your typical gas grill.
+When meat burns (chars), it makes heterocyclic amines (HCAs), also classified as carcinogens.

 This doesn’t mean cooking with gas is PAH and HCA-free.
-Gas grilling just has reduced amounts of PAHs and HCAs than charcoal-grilled meat.
+Gas grilling just has reduced amounts of PAHs and HCAs than charcoal-grilled food.

 6 Tips To Reduce Carcinogens When Grilling